Hello and welcome to The Travel Palate! I'm Nikole and I obsess about food so you don't have to.

-Recipes are made from easy to find ingredients.
-I do most of my shopping from Target, Walmart, and Tom Thumb (which is also Albertson's and Safeway).
+My recipes are made from easy to find ingredients.
+I do most of my shopping at large chain grocery stores like Target, Walmart, and the like.
 I always include substitution suggestions too, just in case!

 A Little Bit About Me

 I'm a wife and mom with over 20 years of experience as the head chef of our family.
 Whether I'm making dinner on the fly or planning for large holiday and family gatherings, I'm always using these opportunities to create great tasting food that my family and your family will love.